Beer in the Czech Republic: Festivals

 There are many beer festivals in the Czech Republic.
 One of them is Pilsner Fest: held every year in Plzeň by the Pilsner Urquell Brewery, this two-day celebration marks the anniversary of the first brewing of Pilsner Urquell in 1842.
 The event includes concerts, tours, tastings, and historical reenactments.

 The Czech Beer Festival (Český pivní festival), founded in Prague in 2008, quickly became the largest such event in the country, featuring up to 120 national breweries.
-It ran annually until 2018, when Prague Beer Fest, aimed more at craft breweries, took the lead.
+It ran annually until 2018, when it was discontinued.
+The Prague Beer Fest, aimed more at craft breweries, then took the lead.